sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 | **Overall E2E deployment time** |                   | **18-30% faster**                                  |

 ## Work with siloed provisioning packages
-To create and deploy siloed provisioning packages, you need to copy binaries from various folders in the ADK install location that enable DISM and ScanState to work with SPPs.
+To create and deploy siloed provisioning packages, you'll need to copy binaries from various folders in the ADK install location that enable DISM and ScanState to work with SPPs.
 To facilitate the copy process, a script (CopyDandI.cmd) is included in the Windows ADK when 'Deployment Tools' option is selected at install.
 Run the script to copy all necessary files to an output folder, for example D:\ADKTools:

 ```
 <%Windows ADK install root%>\Deployment Tools\CopyDandI.cmd amd64 D:\ADKTools